facebookresearch/audioseal/README.md

 ) on which the training is based
 * [Hydra Lightning Template](https://github.com/ashleve/lightning-hydra-template) for inspiration on code organization -->

+# Troubleshooting

+- If you encounter the error `ValueError: not enough values to unpack (expected 3, got 2)`, this is because we expect a batch of audio  tensors as inputs.
+Add one dummy batch dimension to your input (e.g. `wav.unsqueeze(0)`, see [example notebook for getting started](examples/Getting_started.ipynb)).

+- In Windows machines, if you encounter the error `KeyError raised while resolving interpolation: "Environmen variable 'USER' not found"`: This is due to an old checkpoint uploaded to the model hub, which is not compatible in Windows.
+Try to invalidate the cache by removing the files in `C:\Users\<USER>\.cache\audioseal` and re-run again.

+- If you use torchaudio to handle your audios and encounter the error `Couldn't find appropriate backend to handle uri ...`, this is due to newer version of torchaudio does not handle the default backend well.
+Either downgrade your torchaudio to `2.0.1` or earlier, or install `soundfile` as your audio backend.

 # License

 - The code in this repository is released under the MIT license as found in the [LICENSE file](LICENSE).